hossam26644/ebi-technical-test/1-REST/README.md

   ```sh
  $  python3 app.py
  ```
+ > You may need to run if libmysqlclient is not installed on the system: apt-get install -y libmysqlclient-dev

    - Service starts at http://0.0.0.0:5000/gene-operations/gene-suggest
    - Swagger documentation at http://0.0.0.0:5000/
  # The endpoint accepts the following arguments: